CCIG-Champalimaud/adell-mri/README.md

 ### Tests

 I have included a few unit tests in `lib/tests`.
-In them, I confirm that networks and modules are outputing the correct shapes, mostly.
+In them, I confirm that networks and modules are outputing the correct shapes and that they are compiling correctly.